Spencerx/fennek/README.md

 ## Introduction to fennek
 Fennek aids in automatic reconnaissance, testing and preparation of images for SUSE Manager documentation.
 Fennek may be customized and ported with some footwork for use with any web based application.
-It recieved its name from the [Fennek](https://en.wikipedia.org/wiki/Fennek).
+It received its name from the [Fennek](https://en.wikipedia.org/wiki/Fennek).

 Fennek utilizes [PhantomJS](http://phantomjs.org/) and [CapserJS](http://casperjs.org/) for reconnaissance.